-- Interview with a Registration Representative - Be at least 17 years of age or have written permission of parent or guardian. - Have a minimum education threshold of a high school diploma, or its equivalent (i.e. GED, or the home schooling equivalent of a high school diploma)
+- Interview with a Registration Representative - Be at least 18 years of age - Have a minimum education threshold of a high school diploma, or its equivalent (i.e. GED, or the home-schooling equivalent of a high school diploma)

 Students may access the program through a personal computer, laptop, tablet, or smart phone with Internet connection.
 No other equipment is needed.